tmo1/sms-ie/README.md

 To export call logs, SMS Import / Export must be granted permission to read Call Logs and Contacts (the need for the latter is explained below).
 Currently, the app does not ask for the former permission, and it must be granted by the user on his own initiative.

 To import call logs, SMS Import / Export must be granted permission to read and write Call Logs.

+To export contacts, SMS Import / Export must be granted permisson to read Contacts.

 ### Contacts